jeffskinnerbox/ubuntu-desktop/README.md

 5.1.38_Ubuntu
 ```

-As you can see, there is a version level differance.
+As you can see, there is a version level difference.
 To fix this, you must bring the VirtualBox Guest Addition up to the same version level as VirtualBox.
 You can accomplish this with the following: